DinaSalama2004/MongoDB-Project/README.md

 ## CRUD Queries
 The following operations are implemented in `queries.js`:
-1. Find all students in a specific department.
+1. **Find all students in a specific department.**
+   Finds the students department (CS).
-2. Find students with GPA greater than a given threshold.
+2. **Find students with GPA greater than a given threshold.**
+   Calculate the average grade for each student and return students whose average grade is greater than 85.
-3. Update a student’s email.
+3. **Update a student’s email.**
+   Update the email address of a specific student using student_id.
-4. Delete a dropped enrollment.
+4. **Delete a dropped enrollment.**
+   Delete enrollments with very low grades less than 65(considered dropped).
+5. **List all courses taken by a specific student.**
-5. List all courses taken by a specific student.
+   List all courses taken by a specific student along with grades.

 ---